filipe-freire/linux-update-go-script/README.md

 # Linux Go Install/Update Script

 A custom bash script that installs/updates your Go version on linux.
+Because shipping a language with a command that updates itself is way too mainstream.

 ## Running the script